paviro/KoShelf/README.md

 - `--min-pages-per-day`: Minimum pages read per book per day to be counted in statistics (optional)
 - `--min-time-per-day`: Minimum reading time per book per day to be counted in statistics (e.g., "15m", "1h") (optional)
   > **Note:** If both `--min-pages-per-day` and `--min-time-per-day` are provided, a book's data for a day is counted if **either** condition is met for that book on that day.
 These filters apply **per book per day**, meaning each book must individually meet the threshold for each day to be included in statistics.
+- `--include-all-stats`: By default, statistics are filtered to only include books present in your `--books-path` directory.
+This prevents deleted books or external files (like Wallabag articles) from skewing your recap and statistics.
+Use this flag to include statistics for all books in the database, regardless of whether they exist in your library.
 - `--github`: Print GitHub repository URL

 ### Example